TheAtu/economic-uncertainty-linguistic-analysis/README.md

 ## Context

 The research is conducted by Alfonso Sundblad as a graduate thesis in economics conducted at Universidad de San Andres(UdeSa) under the guidance of Osama Khalid.
+SPanish LIWC used for economic analisys is not a topic explored.

 ## Getting Started

 To explore the code and findings, refer to the sections in this repository.
 The [How to Use the Code](#how-to-use-the-code) section provides instructions for running the Python code.
+Each section containes a careful README

 ## Contributions